So you're studying for the bar exam.

 You may find yourself surrounded by friends and family who aren't familiar with the exam itself.

-The next several weeks can be arduous for those sitting for the July exam.
+The next several months can be arduous for those sitting for the bar exam.
 It's important not only that you're mentally prepared, but that those around you are prepared for what you'll be going through.

 Friends and family members who have no legal background may not understand that the bar exam isn't just a test.
-It's probably the biggest exam of your life, and it will occupy most of the waking hours you have over the following two months or more.
+It's probably the biggest exam of your life, and it will occupy most of your waking hours until you take it.

 Overall, make sure your friends and family understand what you're going through so they can be supportive and to avoid creating strained relationships that distract you from the task at hand.

 YOU CAN PASS THE BAR EXAM.
 CRITICAL PASS CAN GET YOU THERE.

 * MBE and MEE Essay Flashcards that help you learn and memorize key bar exam concepts, effectively and affordably.